Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 Her eyes widened in disbelief, questioned out loud, with clearly a tone of friendliness, "Is this normal princely behavior?"

-The girl gave them a eyelid-half-closed look, "Mmm you think this is bad, just stick around for a bit."
+The girl gave them a half-closed-eyelid look, "Mmm you think this is bad, just stick around for a bit."

 Milton argued back, "Nobody's, like, _making you come along, you know?_"

 She folded her arm, "Un-fortunately (with a thick sigh), a Driver and Blade are one in body- _and soul._"

-"_As if you don't do whatever you feel like anyway..._" And they looked at each other, locked in an eye-staring contest to who will back down first.
-Addam smiled at their interactions; he really thought she'd changed quite a lot ever since he resonated with her.
+"_As if you don't do whatever you feel like anyway..._" And they stared at each other, locked in an eye-staring contest where whoever backs down first lose.
+Addam smiled at their lovely interactions; he really thought she'd changed quite a lot ever since he first resonated with her.
 And that he felt glad.

 He turned his attention back to Lora, "I _know this is all very sudden._ **Still**, we don't know where we'll run into Malos next.
 It makes sense _to stick together_... **as much** as we can."

 ---

-Unbeknownst to them, hidden behind the tall grass some distance away, staying low-profiled was a guy with short gray hair and slightly tanned skin with some paintings on his eyes to thicken his eyebrow, and deep sacs below his eyes, plus some moles randomly placed on his face.
+Unbeknownst to them, hidden behind the tall grass the overgrew the side of the path, was a low-profiled guy with short gray hair and slightly tanned skin with some paintings on his eyes to thicken his eyebrow, and deep sacs below his eyes, plus some moles randomly placed on his face.
 His crimson iris locked on to one of the figure in the group, recognized, "_Isn't that...?_"

 ![Lora's father](images/377_loras_dad.jpg)

-He remembered, a long time ago, when the young girl touched the crystal and he materialized, kneeling before her while he regained consciousness, he, wearing nothing on top, ignored him for the moment, taking a knife and going after the little girl, whom was awashed with fear, stabbed deep into an unknown part before he could land his hand on her.
+He remembered, a long time ago, when the young girl touched the crystal and he materialized, kneeling before her while he regained consciousness, he, wearing no shirt, carried a big beer belly, ignored him for the moment, taking a knife and went after the little girl awashed with fear, and the guy he ignored sliced and stabbed on him before he could land his hand on her.

 He wore some leather jacket so small it left most of his body parts naked, and a blue-purple strap strapped over his chest.
 His bellow was forever wrapped with thick bandage, as thin as ever.
 And his right arm had been replaced by a mechanical one.
 A necklace with 4 animal fangs he wore. "_No mistakin' it.
 That's the Blade...
 And_ that little brat, _too!_"

 Even though she had grew up to be different, for 17 years, he had lived in agony ever since.
-Oh, he thought, if he had not let the little girl born into this world, how rich would he now be.
-But all for her he now in this situation.
-He turned around and looked at a common Blade{{footnote: Common Blade, unlike rare Blades, are Blades that had nothing that resembles a human or an animal, mostly looked like humanoid robots or animistic robots in appearance.}}.
-The Blade immediately know what he wanted, pushed his arms and summoned some ether, materialized the hologram of a person's head and neck.
-Communications established, the guy spoke through, "Hey, it's Bluefist."
+Oh, he thought, if he had not let the little girl born into this world, how rich would he be now from selling his core crystal.
+But because she resonated with the crystal, he couldn't sell it and make them, no, him, rich, he now have to worked day and night in this current situation for meager income{{footnote: At least, he considered it meagre compared to selling the Paragon.}}

+He turned around and looked at a common Blade{{footnote: Common Blade, unlike rare Blades, are Blades that had nothing that resembles a human or an animal, mostly looked like humanoid robots or animistic robots in appearance.}} that stood quietly behind him.
+The Blade immediately knew what he wanted, pushed his arms and summoned some ether, which materialized a hologram of a person's head and neck.
+Communications established, the guy reported, "Hey, it's Bluefist."

 Some communications exchanged before he reported, "Yeahhhhh, the **whooooole village**{{footnote: He didn't shout it out, only emphasized.}} was wiped out.
 Found myself some **great Core Crystals**, though."
-He looked at the sac laid on the floor with darkened Core Crystals.
+He looked at the sac laid on the floor filled with darkened inactive Core Crystals.{{footnote: Inactive core crystals can't be resonated yet.
+They'll regain their activity after some time.}}

 "And... _I found somethin' else, too.
 Somethin'_ reaaaaal interesting."

-On the spot, Jin took out his mask and covered his face, as if that would prevent the others from recognizing him.
-The guy watched as they were leaving the destroyed village, said to the hologram, "Uh-huh.
+He watched as Jin took out his mask from his pocket and put it on his face, as if that prevent others from recognizing him; but not he.
+They were leaving the track, leaving the destroyed village.
+He turned to the hologram, said, "Uh-huh.
 Gimme some time to take care of this, OK?... _I'll be in touch._"

 The hologram dissipated.
 He glanced at their shadows, exclaimed, "**Hah!** _Fate's a funny thing._ **Never thought** I'd get to take back that Paragon- what I stole in the first place..."
 The last sentence he speak through his teeth gritted, his tongue twisted.

 ---

-The ship, a cabin hung below a fish Titan, parked at the edge of their journey, took off for the sky.
+The ship, a cabin hung below a fish Titan, parked at the edge of their journey on this current Titan, took off for the sky.

-Some journey passed before they arrived at the meadow-covered port.
+Some time passed before they arrived at a meadow-covered port on another Titan.
 The land stuck out so little you could safely jumped off the ledge and dived below the clouds; or if you're afraid, there were some roots that you could climb down along.

 ---